-When I relaunched fashionenth I promised myself that I would start expressing myself, sharing real experiences and making this platform a place where conversations can be generated and people can seek inspiration.
+When I relaunched FASHIONENTH, I promised myself that I would start expressing myself, sharing real experiences and making this platform a place where conversations can be generated and people can seek inspiration.
 I've taken quite some time to really gather my thoughts and recent experiences for today's article titled 'Being unapologetically Me'.
-The first quarter of this year has started on a high, I must say but admittedly, life has thrown some challenges my way which God has given me the strength to overcome.
-I've gone through a season where I've found myself in complete isolation, compromising my values in certain environments and completely demotivated.
-Some of the difficulties I've faced have been a result of the ongoing battle of being accepted particularly in workplace environments as a young professional (black) woman.
+The first quarter started on a high, I must say but admittedly, life has thrown some challenges my way which God has given me the strength to overcome.
+I went through a season where I found myself in complete isolation, compromising my values in certain environments and completely demotivated.
+Some of the difficulties I faced have been a result of the ongoing battle of being accepted particularly in workplace environments as a young professional (black) woman.
 However, the purpose of this post is to simply shed light and provide encouragement for anyone who has been going through a state of turmoil.
 You are not alone and I hope that this article can help you in your current circumstances.

 The truth of the matter is that I'm not immune to these senseless acts of ignorance and negative perceptions.
 As millennials of colour we are pushing boundaries and excelling in our chosen career paths.
 We (or maybe some) of us find ourselves altering our personalities and who we are in professional and even academic settings to avoid being labeled or living up to society's portrayals of us.
 Personally, my recent experiences in such environments have affected my ability to express myself emotionally, often concerned about the comfortability of others by just being me.
 This is particularly common in professional environments where colleagues are automatically intimidated by your presence.
 The current social and political atmosphere has been an eye-opener.
 I'm extremely proud that black women are fighting back and unapologetically being themselves.

 Be yourself and be proud of who you are.